 After enjoying so many spectacular hikes, on our last day we made the short journey (about 4km) from Broto to Torla along the banks of the Ara river, enjoying the last views of the Mondarruego with the Torla farmhouse.
 In the afternoon, my parents and I visited Sarvisé, a small town in the Valle de Broto in the heart of the Pyrenees.
 The town lies on the Ara river, in a quiet plain surrounded by pastures and lush forests.
 Here, we had lunch, stayed overnight and visited the cheese farm: Quesería Bal de Broto.
 All its cheeses are named after former prisoners from the medieval Broto prison, who left their names forever immortalized on its black walls.
 Their curing process is completely natural, in a cellar that is fine-tuned with the latest advances in the sector, spending time on wooden slats in an effort to preserve the artisan cheese tradition as far as possible.
 We tried a few cheeses and the tasted local beers, Tensina and Rondadora.

 Having walked through the most beautiful trekking circuits in the region, I came away feeling rewarded and fortunate.
 I was lucky enough to enjoy local products and meet warm and friendly people.
-It has been an unforgettable trip under the gaze of Monte Perdido – one that I highly recommend this to everyone!
+It has been an unforgettable trip under the gaze of Monte Perdido – one that I highly recommend to everyone!
+If you're looking for more beautiful places to hike try an adventure in Saxony – step into the best hiking in Germany.

 For camping near Broto, try Camping Oto or Camping Ordesa.
 Both sites are surrounded by magical landscapes.
 If camping’s not your thing, plump for a family hotel experience at Hotel Sorrosal in Broto.
 We stayed here and loved the facilities and helpful staff.